Preston, Ontario: History

 Various interurban and street railways connected Preston to neighbouring towns over the years.
 The Galt and Preston Street Railway was chartered in 1890, but disputes over construction and management delayed the start of construction until 1894.
 In particular, Preston merchants feared a loss of business that might ensue from shoppers taking the streetcar to Galt rather than shopping locally.
 These concerns were partially addressed by having the head office of the railway company be located in Preston, rather than Galt as originally intended.
 The steam equipment which powered the street railway's electrification system, including the boilers and engines, was supplied by the Goldie and McCulloch Company of Galt.
 When completed, the result was a 4 mi line running from the Great Western Railway station in Galt along Water Street, then alongside the road between Preston and Galt (now Concession Boulevard), then along the centre of King Street in Preston, crossing the Speed River using a timber trestle bridge.
 The line terminated in the vicinity of the Del Monte Hotel.
 Passenger service on the line was provided by a set of electric streetcars, while early freight service was provided by a small steam locomotive and boxcar which transported less than carload freight between the Canadian Pacific Railway freight office at Galt and merchants in Preston.

 Soon, in 1895, the Galt and Preston Street Railway became the Galt, Preston and Hespeler Street Railway, with the authorization of a 3.60 mi branch line from Preston to Hespeler.
 The Hespeler branch line was constructed on a private right of way rather than running in the street, and the street railway company upgraded its freight service with an electric locomotive provided by the Canadian General Electric Company of Peterborough.
 A number of industrial sidings were constructed to serve freight customers along King Street, providing street-level urban freight rail service to three large Preston furniture factories, as well as a coal yard, wood yard, flour mill, and stove and furnace foundry.

 On September 30, 1899 Preston was incorporated as a town with a population of just under 11,000.
 The Great Road between Dundas and Berlin (Kitchener) as well as the railroad connections helped the community to continue growing into an important industrial centre.
 Products made here included flour, agricultural implements, furniture, stoves, shoes and textiles.
 Preston grew and continued to be a successful industrial area; expansion followed in the 1950s and 1960s.

 While most of the population of what became Waterloo County, Ontario was Protestant in 1911, Preston had a larger share of Roman Catholics, 844, while 862 were Lutherans, 707 Methodists, 704 Anglicans, and 525 Presbyterians.

-Located in Riverside Park, Leisure Lodge operated from 1948 until it was destroyed by fire.
+Located in Riverside Park, Leisure Lodge operated from 1948 until it was destroyed by a fire in 1980.

 It was started by Olaf "Olie" Waimel as a big band music venue and included a massive outdoor dance floor.